 To create a place that attracts both innovation and people, we are partnering with the Victorian Government to plan, design and deliver the trial Gateway to GMH project, also in the old General Motors Holden site.

 The Gateway to GMH project will plant more trees and build safer cycling paths on Turner Street.
 It will also improve off-road cycling conditions along Lorimer Street and connect north to River Esplanade.

 We’ll also install new underground electrical services to connect innovative technologies like sensors and smart poles and support future innovation and public art.

 What we learn during this pilot will feed into the longer-term transformation of the area.

 To foster inventive thinking in Melbourne’s oldest innovation precinct, we recently invited thinkers and makers to take on the Fishermans Bend Innovation Challenge.

 The challenge explored how emerging technology and data could help build resilience.
 The winning pilot, Recycled Material Raingardens, closes the loop on local waste by using hard waste to filter stormwater and reduce the risk of run-off.

 To bring the community together, we recently opened the Gateway Hub in Shed 21 on Lorimer Street.

 The hub hosts events such as Open House Melbourne, Melbourne Fringe and Melbourne Fashion Week, and tours.
 On Wednesdays at lunchtime, Padel and Bites offers a $5 game of padel tennis alongside food truck eats.

-A neighbourhood Future Melbourne Committee meeting was held in Fishermans Bend on Tuesday 20 September 2022.
-Watch the recording.
+A neighbourhood Future Melbourne Committee meeting will be held in Fishermans Bend on Tuesday 11 July 2023.